shareef12/lindbg/README.md

 There are a great number of windbg features not supported by `lindbg`.
-In addition to missing commands, many of the existing commands are not fully implmented.
+In addition to missing commands, many of the existing commands are not fully implemented.
 Some of the bigger missing features are listed here.

 - Masm evaluator for expressions
 - Symbol resolution for identifiers in masm expressions